-The full procedure is set out at section 7 in the Assessment Handbook.
+The full procedure is set out in the Appeals Policy.

 J: External Examiners

 J1 Principles

 - J1.1 The external examining process is fundamental to ensuring that the University's standards of awards are comparable with those across the HE sector in the United Kingdom. - J1.2 Every award bearing course will have an External Examiner appointed to it.